-Will The World Become "By Force"?
+Will the World Become Vegetarian "By Force"?

 El Mundo Se Hara Vegetariano Por Fuerza